 Château d’Issan has seen its fair share of history; many references suggest an origin in the 12th century or perhaps earlier, followed by the construction of a château here in the 15th century, where it has been suggested the English army made their final stand following defeat at the Battle of Castillon, at the end of the Hundred Years’ War.
-The château that stands here today is largely of more recent construction though, having been erected in the 17th century, although this attractive moated building is no less remarkable for that.
-Moats on the Médoc, although by no means unheard of, are rather rare among the classed growths.
+The château that stands here today is largely of more recent construction, having been erected during the 17th century, although this attractive moated building is no less remarkable for that.
+Moats on the Médoc, although by no means unheard of, are rather rare, particularly among the classed growths.

-By contrast, today’s approach at Château d’Issan pays no homage to this ancient history, and instead heeds the forces that move the modern market.
+Despite this great heritage the approach taken at Château d’Issan pays no homage to its ancient history, and instead heeds the forces that move the modern market.
 It is the way things are run in the Bordeaux of the 21st century, I suppose.
 On one of my earliest visits to the region more than a few years ago I passed through the imposing gatehouse (pictured below) to take dinner with Emmanuel Cruse in the château hidden behind, and as we talked he recounted the indicators of his success in revitalising the estate.
 His success was not measured in vines replaced, or employees taken on, or bottles sold, or any other potential indicator of the health of the business.